-- The holder of this environmental authority must take all reasonable and practicable measures to avoid, minimise and mitigate impacts on the Purple-necked Rock-wallaby (Petrogale purpureicollis). - By no later than 30 September 2012 a purple-necked rock-wallaby monitoring program must be developed and implemented by an appropriately qualified person to monitor and record the effects of the mining activity on the purple-necked rock wallaby population.
-A copy of the monitoring program must be provided to the administering authority prior to its implementation. - The purple-necked rock-wallaby monitoring program required by condition I10 must be conducted annually in each wet and dry season and must include the following at a minimum: - (a) an estimation of the number of purple-necked rock-wallabies inhabiting the licensed place; - (b) continuation of data collection on suitable purple-necked rock-wallaby shelter sites and foraging areas; - (c) details of the person that undertook the monitoring program and the methods used; - (d) details of when (both date and time of day) and the climatic conditions at the time that the monitoring program was undertaken; - (e) an estimation of the number and type of pest species occurring along the Knapdale Range within the licensed place that may impact on the population of the purple-necked rock-wallaby; - (f) consideration and comparison to previous similar monitoring programs; - (g) support for findings as follows: - (h) site photos showing monitoring equipment placement and habitat structure; - (i) photos/records of the purple-necked rock-wallaby, scats or other trace material; and - (j) summary tables with measurements and diagnostic observations from captures. - (k) procedures for notification to the administering authority and contingency plans in the event that any significant decline in the purple-necked rock-wallaby population is detected. - A report detailing the results of the purple-necked rock-wallaby monitoring program carried out in accordance with conditions I10 and I11 must be provided to the administering authority, before 1 November each year.
+- The holder of this environmental authority must take all reasonable and practicable measures to avoid, minimise and mitigate impacts on the Purple-necked Rock-wallaby (Petrogale purpureicollis). - A purple-necked rock-wallaby monitoring program must be implemented by an appropriately qualified person to monitor and record the effects of the mining activity on the purple-necked rock wallaby population.
+The purple-necked rock-wallaby monitoring program must be implemented and maintained for the life of the environmental authority. - The purple-necked rock-wallaby monitoring program required by condition I10 must be conducted annually in each wet and dry season and must include the following at a minimum: - (a) an estimation of the number of purple-necked rock-wallables inhabiting the licensed place; - (b) continuation of data collection on suitable purple-necked rock-wallaby shelter sites and foraging areas; - (c) details of the person that undertook the monitoring program and the methods used; - (d) details of when (both date and time of day) and the climatic conditions at the time that the monitoring program was undertaken; - (e) an estimation of the number and type of pest species occurring along the Knapdale Range within the licensed place that may impact on the population of the purple-necked rock-wallaby: - (f) noise monitoring utilising a broadband (non-A weighted) recording system; - (g) consideration and comparison to previous similar monitoring programs; - support for findings as follows including photos/records of the purple-necked rock-wallaby, scats or other trace material; and - (i) procedures for notification to the administering authority and contingency plans in the event that any significant decline in the purple-necked rock-wallaby population is detected. - A report detailing the results of the purple-necked rock-wallaby monitoring program carried out in accordance with conditions I10 and I11 must be provided to the administering authority, before 1 February each year.